Water Quality Map Overview

 The Department of Environmental Protection, Florida Fish and Wildlife Conservation Commission and other local and regional entities regularly monitor Florida’s water quality, and routinely collect algal bloom samples for analysis.
 Blue-green algae markers on the map are displayed when a sample is taken for blue-green algae.
 Data is submitted daily by field staff.

 Field staff note whether bloom conditions, such as a scum layer or flecks, are present when the sample is taken.
 If bloom conditions are observed by DEP field staff, the marker will have a blue-green dot.
+The marker may also be a blue-green dot if bloom conditions are not observed by DEP field staff, but the sample taken shows it is cyanobacteria dominant.
 If the toxins commonly associated with blue-green algae, such as Microcystin, are detected at any concentration, this will be indicated by a red dot with an exclamation point added to the map marker.
-If toxins are not detected and no bloom is observed, then the dot on the marker will show as grey.
+If toxins are not detected and bloom conditions are not observed, then the dot on the marker will show as grey.
 Please be aware, there is a time delay from the time a sample is taken to the time the analysis is completed at the lab to identify the presence of toxins, and therefore displayed on the map.
 Always be mindful that blue-green algae can appear or disappear more quickly than reports may be received or updated.